mku11/Salmon-AES-CTR/libs/projects/SalmonLibs.vscode/README.txt

 To run the test cases click on the test icon in VS Code and run the test If the library test providers won't work you try running the Provider:
-"Jest Test Provider (SalmonLibsTypeScript.VS2022)
+"Jest Test Provider (SalmonLibs.cscode)

 To turn off auto running test cases:
-"jest.autoRun": "off",
+"jest.runMode": "on-demand",

 To build/transpile from typescript to javascript from the command line: npm run build